spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Victory_O_Johnson/Week_1_assignment.md

 ## Layer 2 solutions nad how they improve blockchain scalability
 Layer 2 solutions are technologies that improve the scalability of blockchain by processing transaction off-chain that is outside the main blockchain thereby increasing the capacity of transaction and reducing congestion. it also groups multiple transaction together before sending it to the main blockchain reducing the number of transaction on the main blockchain.
 This is called batch processing
-Example of this sollutions include:
+Example of this solutions include:
 - oprimism
 - Polygon
 - Metis Network